John Scafide

-John Andrew "Baby Grand" Scafide (June 21, 1911 – October 24, 1979) was an American football offensive lineman in the National Football League for the Boston Redskins.
+John Andrew "Baby Grand" Scafide (June 21, 1911 – October 24, 1979) was an American football guard tackle who played professionally in the National Football League (NFL) for the Boston Redskins.
 He played college football at Tulane University.
 Scafide served 16 years as mayor of his native Bay St. Louis, Mississippi.

-Early years
+Early life

-John Scafide was born on June 21, 1911 in Bay St. Louis, Mississippi; one of 13 children born to Italian immigrants.
+Scafide was born on June 21, 1911, in Bay St. Louis, Mississippi.
+He was one of 13 children born to Italian immigrants.
 He attended high school at Saint Stanislaus College in Bay St. Louis, playing for the "Rock-a-Chaws."